 Handheld or manual frothers?

 But assuming you’re sticking to the traditional model of camping, you’ll want the smallest, most convenient milk frother you can get.
 And that will be a handheld device.
-They’re typically less than 30cm long (even shorter when removing the whisk for travel) and weigh from as little as 40 grams to a comparatively heavy (though it’s not really) 220 grams.
+They’re typically less than 30cm long and weigh from as little as 40 grams to a comparatively heavy (though it’s not really) 220 grams.
+The average is around 120 grams.

 Typically, then, you’ll want to take a handheld frother with you if you want to enjoy a cappuccino in your tent.
 But which one should you buy for your next camping trip?